-Amputation is a series procedure.
+Amputation is a serious procedure.
 The ramifications are great and the rehabilitation process is lengthy.
-Nonetheless, it is perfectly possible to recover from an amputation and life a perfectly normal and active lifestyle.
+Nonetheless, it is perfectly possible to recover from an amputation and live a perfectly normal and active lifestyle.

 At Haym Salomon Home for Nursing & Rehabilitation in Brooklyn, we have facilities to help patients cope with rehabilitation after amputation.
 In the text below, we share these facilities, together with tips on how to cope with this serious medical procedure.